What I love about this fennel and apple salad

 - Apple cider sangria

-- In a large bowl, toss the salad ingredients with the dressing.
+- In a small bowl, whisk the dressing ingredients together until smooth.

 - Category: Salad